survivejs/react-book/manuscript/05_react_and_flux.md

 export default alt.createStore(NoteStore, 'NoteStore');
 ```

 We call `bindActions` to map each action to a method by name.
-We will trigger the appropriate logic at each method method based on that.
+We trigger the appropriate logic at each method method based on that.
 Finally we connect the Store with Alt using `alt.createStore`.

 Note that assigning a label to a store (`NoteStore` in this case) isn't absolutely required.
 It is a good practice, however, as it protects the code against minification and possible collisions.
 These labels become important when we persist the data.

 ### Implementing `create`

-We can use the same logic for `create` as earlier. `create` will generate an id for a `Note` automatically.
+Compared to the earlier logic `create` will generate an id for a `Note` automatically.
 This is a detail that can be hidden within the store.

 ```javascript
 import uuid from 'node-uuid';